Michael Ventris: Young adult

-Ventris's father died in 1938 and his mother Dora became administrator of the estate.
-With the German invasion of Poland in 1939, Mrs Ventris lost her private income, and in 1940 Dora's father died.
+Ventris's father died in 1938, and his mother, Dora, became administrator of the estate.
+With the German invasion of Poland in 1939, Dora lost her private income, and in 1940 her father died.
 Ventris lost his mother to clinical depression and an overdose of barbiturates.
 He never spoke of her, assuming instead an ebullient and energetic manner in whatever he decided to do, a trait which won him numerous friends.

 A friend of the family, Russian sculptor Naum Gabo, took Ventris under his wing.
 Ventris later said that Gabo was the most family he had ever had.
 It may have been at Gabo's house that he began the study of Russian.

 He decided on architecture as a career, and enrolled in the Architectural Association School of Architecture.
 There he met his wife-to-be Lois Knox-Niven, known as Betty, daughter of pilot Lois Butler and stepdaughter of Alan Samuel Butler, chairman of the De Havilland Aircraft Company.
 A fellow architecture student, her social background was similar to Ventris's: her family was well-to-do, she had travelled in Europe, and she was interested in architecture.
 She was also popular and very beautiful.

 Ventris did not complete his architecture studies, being conscripted in 1942.
 He chose the Royal Air Force (RAF).
 His preference was for navigator rather than pilot, and he completed the extensive training in the UK and Canada, to qualify early in 1944 and be commissioned.
 While training, he studied Russian intensively for several weeks, the purpose of which is not clear.
-He took part in the bombing of Germany, as aircrew on the Handley Page Halifax with No. 76 Squadron RAF, initially at RAF Breighton and then at RAF Holme-on-Spalding Moor.
+He took part in the bombing of Germany, as aircrew on the Handley Page Halifax with No. 76 Squadron RAF, initially at RAF Breighton and then at RAF Holme-on-Spalding Moor, both in East Yorkshire.
 After the conclusion of the war, he served out the rest of his term on the ground in Germany, for which he was chosen because of his knowledge of Russian.
 His duties are unclear.
 His friends assumed he was on intelligence duties, interpreting his denials as part of a legal gag.
 No evidence of such assignments has emerged in the decades since.
 There is also no evidence that he was ever part of any code-breaking unit, as was Chadwick, even though the public has readily believed this explanation of his genius and success with Linear B.

 Architect and palaeographer

-After the war he worked briefly in Sweden, learning enough Swedish to communicate with scholars.
+After the war, he worked briefly in Sweden, learning enough Swedish to communicate with scholars.
 Then he came home to complete his architectural education with honours in 1948 and settled down with Lois working as an architect.
 He designed schools for the Ministry of Education.
 He and his wife personally designed their family home, 19 North End, Hampstead.
-Ventris and his wife had two children, a son, Nikki (1942–1984) and a daughter, Tessa (born 1946).
+Ventris and his wife had two children: a son, Nikki (1942–1984), and a daughter, Tessa (born 1946).

 Ventris continued with his efforts on Linear B, discovering in 1952 that it was an archaic form of Greek.